-Expert Pedi Care in Plantation and Doral, Florida
+Expert Pediatric Care in Plantation and Doral, Florida

-We make sure to explain to our patients, their parents, and caregivers how to recognize the triggers, which steps to take to avoid them, and how to check the daily breathing to make sure the medications are keeping everything under control.
-You can always consult our team of experts to create a detailed treatment plan outlining what steps to take and when.
+We make sure to explain to our patients, their parents, and their caregivers, how to recognize asthma triggers.
+We also review steps to avoid triggers and how to better control asthma symptoms.
+You can always consult our team of experts to create a detailed treatment plan outlining what steps to take and how to prevent exacerbations.

-As a verified tool for controlling and eradicating life-threatening diseases, immunization on average prevents around three million deaths each year.
-Its cost-effectiveness, clearly defined target groups, and proven strategies make immunization accessible to all groups of people.
-Consult our doctors and always be up-to-date with the immunization schedule.
+Through the process of immunizations, the prevention of approximately three million deaths occur each year.
+Its cost-effectiveness, clearly defined target groups, and proven strategies make immunizations accessible to all groups of people.
+Consult our doctors and ensure that your child is always up-to-date with the immunization schedule.

 Having a fever is a typical sign of an illness, but not necessarily a bad one.
 Fever actually shows that the body is trying to fight off the causes of infections.